sunghunbae/eMF/README.md

-What is eMF ?
+What is eMF?
 =============

 eMF stands for easy Model Free.
-Why do I have to write another model free program ?
+Why do I have to write another model free program?
-It was originally written to implement distributed correlation time approaches such as Cole-Cole and Lorentzian spectral density functions in the model free analysis of unfolded or disordered proteins.
+It was originally written to implement distributed correlation time approaches such as Cole-Cole and Lorentzian spectral density functions for the model free analysis of unfolded or disordered proteins.
 During my time with Drs.
 Peter E. Wright and Jane H. Dyson at The Scripps Research Institute in La Jolla, CA, I studied the ps-ns dynamics of wild type and mutant prion proteins.
 Prion protein has a very long stretch of disordered amino acid sequence at the N-terminus which significantly affects observed NMR relaxation rates of the whole protein including the C-terminal structured domain.
-So, prion protein should be described by an ensemble of vastly different overall structures due to the disordered N-terminal domain. eMF was born from an attempt to address this problem by applying the 'distributed' correlation time.
+Apparently, prion protein should be described by an ensemble of vastly different overall structures due to the disordered N-terminal domain. eMF was born from an attempt to resolve this problem by applying the 'distributed' correlation time.
-Although it was found later that mean rotational diffusion tensor determined from conventional methods should be good enough for the prion case, eMF remained as my choice of model free analysis tool.
+Although it was found later that mean rotational diffusion tensor determined from conventional methods should be good enough for the prion case, eMF remained as my choice of model free analysis tool because it is easy and straightforward.

 ### Features